maniatisni/iDAS-self-supervised-denoising/README.md

 This method showed poor results as the majority of our data consists of noise,
 so there's a big imbalance between noise and events.

-That's when we started considering pre-training with synthetic data,
+That's when we started considering pre-training with synthetic data.
-and below we show the results of our first attempt, showing promise.

-## Results
-We are going to mention the basic steps we took to get these results.

 ### Pre-Processing
 - As our files are separated after 30 seconds of recording, sometimes some events are caught between two separate files,